pdjr-signalk/pdjr-skplugin-devantech/README.md

           <dt>Channel index <code>index</code></dt>
           <dd>
             <p>
-            Required string value giving name which will be used to identify the channel in Signal K.
+            Required string value giving a name which will be used to identify the channel in Signal K.
             This name <em>must</em> begin with either 'R' to identify a relay output channel or 'S' to identify a switch input channel.
-            The remainder of the index name must be sufficient to ensure uniqueness within the switchbank channel collection.
+            The remainder of the index name must be sufficient to ensure uniqueness within the relay or switch channel collection of the containing switchbank.
-            There are advantages to making the remainder of a channel name an integer value which maps onto the associated DS channel number.
+            There are advantages to making <em>index</em> a value of the form '<em>Tnn</em>' where <em>T</em> is either 'R' or 'S' and <em>nn</em> is the associated DS channel address.
-            For example, 'R01', 'R02', 'S01', S02' might be used as
-            channel index names.
+            For example, 'R01' would this identify relay 1 on the associated DS device, whilst 'S03' would identify digital input channel 3.
             </p>
           </dd>
           <dt>Channel address <code>address</code></dt>